Execution Modes

 Studio Departure Criteria

 Before any architecture informs a publication, grant application, or commercialization effort, it undergoes translational readiness assessment within the Studio.
-This process evaluates whether a system is sufficiently coherent, documented, and bounded to withstand exposure to external incentives and institutional forces.
+This assessment evaluates whether an architecture is sufficiently coherent, documented, and bounded to withstand exposure to external incentives and institutional forces.

-Systems that do not meet these criteria are refined or terminated within it, rather than being prematurely disclosed or externally relied upon.
+Architectures that do not meet these criteria are refined or discontinued within the Studio rather than being prematurely disclosed or externally relied upon.

 Structured Collaboration Interfaces